MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ### Same-device registration from a browser (iOS)

-Alternatively, users can set up a passkey in the Authenticator by navigating to a browser and initiating the flow from My Security info.
+You can also use your web browser to set up a passkey in Authenticator.

 1. Using your iOS device, open a web browser and sign-in to [My Security info](https://aka.ms/mysecurityinfo).